zl95826/notes/README.md

 This property is useful when an element is rotated.
 It lets you choose if the user should see the back face or not.\
 The text-decoration property is mostly used to remove underlines from links. |||| css outline \
 If you want to add style to a hr tag, you need to add the color/width/style using border property.<hr/>
+The mix-blend-mode property specifies how an element's content should blend with its direct parent background.